musman65/FightingGameProject/README.md

 # FIghting Game Project

-Just a small project started for fun.
+A small project I started for fun!

+## About
+This is a game focused on a parry-based combat system.